-Ingrown toenails can develop for various reasons.
-In many people, the tendency to have this common disorder is inherited.
-In other cases, an ingrown toenail is the result of trauma, such as stubbing your toe, having an object fall on your toe, or engaging in activities that involve repeated pressure on the toes, such as kicking or running.
+- Trauma.
+Sometimes an ingrown toenail is the result of trauma, such as stubbing your toe, having an object fall on your toe or engaging in activities that involve repeated pressure on the toes, such as kicking or running.

 Sometimes initial treatment for ingrown toenails can be safely performed at home.
-However, home treatment is strongly discouraged if you suspect you have an infection, or if you have a medical condition that puts your feet at high risk—for example, diabetes, nerve damage in the foot, or poor circulation.
+However, home treatment is strongly discouraged if an infection is suspected or for those who have medical conditions that put feet at high risk, such as diabetes, nerve damage in the foot or poor circulation.

-Following nail surgery, a light bandage will be applied.
+Following the nail procedure, a light bandage will be applied.
 Most people experience very little pain after surgery and may resume normal activity the next day.
-If Dr. Hoy has prescribed an oral antibiotic, be sure to take all the medication, even if your symptoms have improved.
+If your surgeon has prescribed an oral antibiotic, be sure to take all the medication, even if your symptoms have improved.

 Preventing Ingrown Toenails

-• Trim your nails properly.
-Cut your toenails in a fairly straight line, and don’t cut them too short.
+- Proper trimming.
+Cut toenails in a fairly straight line, and do not cut them too short.
 You should be able to get your fingernail under the sides and end of the nail.

-• Avoid poorly-fitting shoes.
-Don’t wear shoes that are short or tight in the toe box.
-Also avoid shoes that are loose, because they too cause pressure on the toes, especially when you run or walk briskly.
+- Well-fitting shoes and socks.
+Do not wear shoes that are short or tight in the toe area.
+Avoid shoes that are loose because they too cause pressure on the toes, especially when running or walking briskly.